 About the Author:

 Madeleine Lawler is a current undergraduate student from the World Bachelor in Business program, earning a business degree from the University of Southern California, Hong Kong University of Science and Technology, and Bocconi University.
-She is currently working for Encompass HK, a social enterprise which provides SDG consultancy services to organizations.
+She is currently working for Encompass HK, a social enterprise which provides SDG consultancy services to organisations.
 In the future, she aspires to work as an environmental management consultant and eventually lead corporate sustainability policies.
 Outside of climate activism, Madeleine enjoys hiking, backpacking, and exploring different cultures.